simonespa/mongodb-gcp-workshop/README.md

 - Have "Service Account Key" credential generated
 - Have a MongoDB Atlas account and a cluster deployed

-Note: in development you could use MongoDB Community Server which can be downloaded from [here](https://www.mongodb.com/download-center/community).
+Note: in development you could also use MongoDB Community Server which can be downloaded from [here](https://www.mongodb.com/download-center/community).

 ## Getting started